Quest Interns at Livermore Library

 During the Summer of 2021, high school students Nikhila Juluri and Eileen Seetho completed a study of Livermore Public Library’s ventilation system using the Quest Science Center CO2 monitors.
 The team placed sensors in different locations and moved it around the library over the course of two months to create an air quality map.
 Their work resulted in a paper that describes the project, data collected, analysis, and recommendations.
 It was then used by the library to make better decisions for the health of their visitors and employees under COVID considerations.

-Special thanks to Quest scientists Rick Stulen, Dennis O’Brien and Don Sweeney for their technical support, and the Livermore Library for partnering with us!
+Special thanks to Quest scientists Rick Stulen, Dennis O’Brien and Don Sweeney for their support, and the Livermore Library for partnering!

 Monitoring CO2 to reduce COVID-19 transmission